Can You Have More Than One Conventional Loan?

 - Proven experience with 5+ property portfolios

-Build a relationship with one or two preferred lenders.
-They’ll learn your financial story and speed up future applications.
-Beginning anew with a new lender every time is a headache you don’t need.
+Try to work with one or two preferred lenders.
+They'll get to know your financial situation and can help speed up future applications.
+Starting over with a new lender each time just adds extra hassle.

 Your 4-Phase Strategic Investment Plan

-Building a portfolio of several conventional loans isn’t random.
-Follow this roadmap:
+Building a portfolio of several conventional loans takes planning.
+Here's a simple roadmap to follow:

 - Phase 1: Build your foundation.
 Raise your credit score above 740.
 Build up serious cash reserves before buying your second property.